tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

-- Amazon parsing updated: images works again + publication data parsing.
+- Amazon parsing updated due to site changes
 - #149: click on author names in the book-details and book-content screens to open the author-works screen
 - #150: remember the setting for sorting+filter on the author-works screen